 Setting: The lobby of Pelican Roost’s community center.
 Pelican Roost is a large, over-55 retirement community.

-The production materials for Assisted Living The Musical®: THE HOME… for the holidays include:
+The Authorized Materials/Rehearsal Package for Assisted Living The Musical®: THE HOME… for the holidays includes: